 Good neighbor energy fund, Salvation Army

-"The Good Neighbor Energy Fund helps qualified residents in Massachusetts pay electric, gas, and oil bills when, due to temporary financial difficulty, they can't meet their energy expenses and they aren't eligible for state or federal assistance."
+This fund helps qualified Massachusetts residents pay electric, gas, and oil bills when they have financial problems and can't pay their energy bills.
 Site includes both how to contribute and how to get assistance.

 Low income home energy assistance program (LIHEAP), Mass.
 Dept. of Housing and Community Development

 "Known commonly as Fuel Assistance, the Low Income Home Energy Assistance Program (LIHEAP) provides eligible households with help in paying a portion of winter heating bills."
 Site includes everything you need to know about fuel assistance, including forms, eligibility guidelines, and procedures.